Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 Where:

-- R_existing = relaxed base constraint set
+- R_existing = relaxed base constraint set wrt to new rules
 - R_new^inc = incrementally injected new constraints
 - ∪ = set union operator
-- R_trial = temporary rule set used for validation
+- R_trial = temporary rule set used for consistency checking

-This union is not unconditional.
-It is performed under consistency verification.

 ---